 Wednesday, 21 August 2013

-Brook House FC had been formed back in 1974, based to the north of Hayes in West London, around twelve miles from the centre.
+Brook House FC is a non-league football club based in Hayes, west London which was formed in 1974, around twelve miles from the centre of the city.
 The team was formed to represent the pub of the same name by Saturday clubs Charville and Hayes North.

 House entered the Hayes and District Sunday League and then Middlesex Sunday League gathering several honours along the way.
 In 1982 Grange FC, another local side, moved in to the recently acquired Farm Park to become Brook House’s Saturday side joining the South-West Middlesex League.